MostafaHakam98/BrightEat/mobile/README.md

-# BrightEat Mobile App
+# OrderQ Mobile App

-Flutter mobile application for iOS and Android that connects to the BrightEat Django backend.
+Flutter mobile application for iOS and Android that connects to the OrderQ Django backend.

 ## Features